10 great places to see indie bands in Montréal

 Jamie O'Meara

 Internationally acclaimed, Montréal indie music artists like Arcade Fire, Grimes, Patrick Watson, Godspeed You!
 Black Emperor and Half Moon Run all had to start out somewhere.
 Montréal has a veritable treasure of venues catering to the city’s thriving independent music scene.
-The following are, in no particular order, 10 of the great places to see indie bands in Montréal.
+The following are, in no particular order, 10 of the many great places to see indie bands in Montréal.

 For the people